 I don’t know about you but this kind of shocked me.

 Strawberries contain antioxidant properties that can help prevent the development of cataracts ( the clouding of the eye lens).
-Cataracts often leads to blindness in old age.
+Cataracts often lead to blindness in old age.

-The Vitamin C contained in strawberries can actually help strengthen the retina and cornea.
+The Vitamin C contained in strawberries can help strengthen the retina and cornea.

 Our eyes also need Vitamin C which can help protect the eyes from UV rays.

 Some of us have spent tons of money on various creams and moisturizers in the hopes of delaying the telltale signs of aging such as sagging skin and wrinkles.

 Simply mix some mashed strawberries with honey and apply it to the face every morning.
 Leave the mask on for 15 minutes then wash with cold water.
 If you prefer, rosewater could be used in place of honey.

 Strawberries contain antioxidants that can protect your body and delay the signs of aging.